Cost reduction

 Cost reduction is the process used by organisations aiming to reduce their costs and increase their profits, or to accommodate reduced income.
 Depending on a company’s services or products, the strategies can vary.
 Every decision in the product development process affects cost: design is typically considered to account for 70–80% of the final cost of a project such as an engineering project or the construction of a building.
 In the public sector, cost reduction programs can be used where income is reduced or to reduce debt levels.

 Importance

 Companies typically launch a new product without focusing too much on cost.
 Cost becomes more important when competition increases and price becomes a differentiator in the market.
 The importance of cost reduction in relation to other strategic business goals is often debated.

 Examples of cost reduction strategies and programmes

 Commercial businesses

 Consultants Deloitte reported in 2006 that over three-quarters of the FTSE 100 listed companies had commenced a cost reduction programme during the preceding 12 months.
 Cost reduction is most frequently stimulated by recognition that profits and profitability are below expected levels.
+A majority of cost reduction programmes reported in their survey had been sponsored by the Chief Executive Officer of the business concerned.
 Some examples of programmes include: